 Don’t forget the Harmon Distance or the Elbow Rule, as well, especially when watching videos or reading on your phone or any device.
-This is especially helpful for to gauge the distance for the little ones too.
+This is especially helpful for gauging the distance for the little ones too.
 To determine the elbow distance, place a closed fist at the eye.
-Follow where your elbow, which tells you the optimal distance for your device or any reading material.
+Follow where your elbow is, which tells you the optimal distance for your device or any reading material.

 How Can You Help Your Kids?

 Are you worried that your child could be myopic?
-This quick survey will help you determine your child’s risk for developing myopia.
+This quick survey will help you determine your child’s risk of developing myopia.

 And just like with the tips for adults above, it’s essential to encourage your son or daughter to spend some time outdoors instead of watching TV or playing video games.
-Outdoor activity has been found to be an important factor to reduce the risk of myopia.
+Outdoor activity is an important factor to reduce the risk of myopia.
 As much as possible, limit leisure screen time to two hours every day to help maintain their eye health.

 Since children’s eyes are still developing, parents should know and understand what they can do for their children.
 That’s why visiting an eye doctor is crucial.